Why Goals are Important in Video Marketing (and Any Other Marketing)

 Goals are incredibly important to your video marketing campaign.
 In fact, goals are important to any video marketing campaign.
 If you don’t know what you are trying to accomplish with a campaign, how can you determine whether it was a success or a failure?

 Know Your Goals

 Executing a video marketing strategy can be a fun, creative experience.
 But your business needs results.
 Goals help us prove how effective a campaign is.
 They keep us focused and push us to succeed.
 So, let’s begin with the end in mind.
-What needs to happen in order for you to consider this a successful endeavor?
-Sales, leads, impressions and brand recognition are all legitimate answers, but for these goals to be truly successful, our goals must be grounded in reality.
+What needs to happen for you to consider this a successful endeavor?
+Sales, leads, impressions, and brand recognition are all legitimate answers, but for these goals to be truly successful, our goals must be grounded in reality.
 That is why you don’t just need goals, you need SMART Goals.

 We recommend setting SMART goals for all of your marketing efforts.
 Smart goals are:

 - Specific (the goal is clearly understood)

 - Measurable (the goal and progress toward it can be measured)